carsonetb/Titan/docs/README.md

 - Shape: Node for displaying shapes like polygons, lines, circles, and rectangles.
 - PhysicsShape: Inherits Shape and helps handle velocity of physics objects.
 - RigidBody: Inherits PhysicsShape and has rigid collisions.
+- StaticBody: Inherits PhysicsShape and objects can collide with it.
+The position stays the same.

 ## Scripting